schollz/bol/README.md

 > I wanted a notebook that functioned not as a body but as a mind, a notebook that collected, interposed, collaged: a machine whose components could move, whose cogs, chutes, and levers were air. - [Patricia Lockwood](http://www.newyorker.com/magazine/2016/11/28/finding-poetry-in-a-note-taking-app)

-*bol* is a system for editing and synchronization of encrypted documents.
-The main utility is a command-line program that lets you write/view encrypted documents.
-Synchronization is provided through a *bolserver* which handles synchronization and also allows writing new entires to documents.
-Both utilities are available in [the latest release](https://github.com/schollz/bol/releases/latest) as a self-contained executable binary.
+*bol* is a program for editing and synchronization of encrypted documents.
+The main utility is a command-line program (`bol`) that lets you write/view encrypted documents using `vim`.
+Synchronization is provided through a server (`bolserver`), where updates are pushed/pulled.
+All documents can be easily backed-up into an encrypted JSON file which is decrypted using an additional tool (`boltool`).
+All utilities are available in [the latest release](https://github.com/schollz/bol/releases/latest) as a self-contained executable binary for most popular OSes and there are no requirements, except `vim` (however, `vim` is bundled for the Windows users).

 # Install